riven314/riven314.github.io/_posts/2020-06-10-netizen_style_commenting.md

 Undoubtedly, the results are not perfect.
 Even though they give comments of higher diversity, you could notice it observes a certain pattern here.
 For example, most of generated comments start with "I love".
 It probably reflects a dominant pattern shown in training data.

 To demonstrate the generated comments by the proposed framework is more preferable by human.
 They ask users to rank a human-made comment and the generated comments from $NC$, $Attention$ and $NSC_{NC}$ when given an image.
-Below is a ranking statistics of the user study, which looks encouraging!
+User can assign rank 1-4 to a sentence.
+Below is a ranking statistics of the user study.
+The proposed received a high rate of rank 1 assignment.
+It looks encouraging!

 <br/><br/>
 <span style="display:block;text-align:center">